bfuchs18/R01_Marketing/docs/DataManual.md

   4) Mostly
   5) Always

 Scoring: The mean of the responses is computed if there are no missing responses.
+Scoring was implemented using [dataprepr](#dataprepr).

 Subscales:
 * Perceived Responsibility